-Many times as furniture makers, we will put a finish on the underside of a tabletop to prevent it from warping or cupping.
-The theory being, if you put the same finish on the top as you do the bottom the moisture transfer will be equalized on all sides, helping to prevent wood movement.
-Regardless whether or not this theory is true, there are other reasons to finish the bottom of your tabletop.
+Many times, as furniture makers, we will put a finish on the underside of a tabletop to prevent it from warping or cupping.
+The theory is that if you put the same finish on the top as you do the bottom, the moisture transfer will be equalized on all sides, helping to prevent wood movement.
+Regardless of whether or not this theory is true, there are other reasons to finish the bottom of your tabletop.

-I am often asked to match a stain color, in doing so I end up mixing different colors together in an attempt to get the color just right.
+I am often asked to match a stain color; in doing so, I end up mixing different colors together in an attempt to get the color just right.
 The underside of the tabletop gives me a blank canvas and plenty of room to dial in the color.
-This also adds extra reassurance that the stain will react the same on the top as it did the bottom because I am staining the same piece of wood.
-If the bottom blotched badly I know the top most likely will too.
+This also adds extra reassurance that the stain will react the same on the top as it did on the bottom because I am staining the same piece of wood.
+If the bottom is blotched badly, I know the top most likely will, too.
 I can then adjust my application method before applying the finish to the show side.

-Staining the bottom also give me an opportunity to see what the color will look like on a larger scale to be sure I like the final color.
-This is especially helpful if you have a customer or spouse that has a hard time visualizing what the entire piece will look like from a little stain sample.
-It is much easier to strip the finish off the bottom to try a different color opposed to the whole piece.
+Staining the bottom also gives me an opportunity to see what the color will look like on a larger scale to be sure I like the final color.
+This is especially helpful if you have a customer or spouse who has a hard time visualizing what the entire piece will look like from a little stain sample.
+It is much easier to strip the finish off the bottom to try a different color as opposed to the whole piece.

-However, practicing my application technique has saved me from many tabletop do overs; it is not the main reason for finishing the underside of a table.
+However, practicing my application technique has saved me from many tabletop do-overs; it is not the main reason for finishing the underside of a table.
 When I build any piece of furniture, I want people to be drawn to it.
-I want them to reach out and feeling how smooth the finish is by running there hand across the top.
-I think we both would be disappointed, if as there hand glides across the smooth top, wrapping around to the underside of the table, only to discover a rough unfinished piece of wood.
+I want them to reach out and feel how smooth the finish is by running their hand across the top.
+I think we both would be disappointed if their hand glides across the smooth top, wrapping around to the underside of the table, only to discover a rough, unfinished piece of wood.
 When someone buys custom furniture, I believe part of what they are paying for is for the craftsman to pay attention to the details.
 I think finishing the underside of a table adds a nice detail.